"Is it beneficial for my business to become VAT registered?"

 Some business owners voluntarily register even though they're under the £85,000 sales threshold.

-If most of your customers are VAT registered - it usually is beneficial to register for VAT.
+If most of your customers are VAT registered - it usually is beneficial to register if the VAT on your expenses is significant.

 If most of your customers are not VAT registered (i.e. they're small businesses and/or individuals) - it usually won't be worth becoming VAT registered.